wandb/catz/QUALCOMM.md

 * **2nd Prize:** $300 Gift Certificate
 * **3rd Prize:** $200 Gift Certificate

 Each gift certificate will be emailed to the winner after the contest ends.
-The gift certificated can be used on an airline or hotel Company of your choice.
+The gift certificate can be used on an airline or hotel company of your choice.

 ## The dataset